McKean-Vlasov SDE and SPDE with Locally Monotone Coefficients: Applications in infinite-dimensional case

 We denote by $\Lambda\subseteq\mathbb{R}^d$ an open bounded domain with a smooth boundary.
 Let $C_0^\infty(\Lambda, \mathbb{R}^d)$ be the space of all infinitely differentiable functions from $\Lambda$ to $\mathbb{R}^d$ with compact support.
 For any $p\ge 1$, let $L^p(\Lambda, \mathbb{R}^d)$ be the vector valued $L^p$-space equipped with the norm $\|\cdot\|_{L^p}$.
 For any integer $m>0$, let $W_0^{m,p}(\Lambda, \mathbb{R}^d)$ be the classical Sobolev space defined on $\Lambda$ and taking values in $\mathbb{R}^d$ with the (equivalent) norm

-In what follows, we apply our main results to a class of nonlinear SPDEs perturbed by interaction external force, typically, the stochastic porous media equation, the stochastic 2D hydrodynamical systems as examples.
-Besides the aforementioned examples, our well-posedness and LDP results are also applicable to e.g.~stochastic Burgers and reaction diffusion equations, stochastic power law fluid equation, stochastic Ladyzhenskaya model with interaction external force, see e.g.~\cite{LR2,LR13,LR1,LTZ}.
-In order to keep down the length of the paper, here we omit the details.
+In what follows, we apply our main results to a class of nonlinear SPDEs perturbed by interaction external force, typically, the stochastic porous media equation, stochastic 2D hydrodynamical systems as examples.
+Besides the aforementioned examples, our well-posedness and LDP results are also applicable to the models derived in \cite{CKS,BKK,ES1}, and stochastic Burgers equations, stochastic power law fluid equation, see e.g.~\cite{LR2,LR13,LR1,LTZ}.
+In order to keep down the length of the paper, here we only give the following two class of examples in details.